JunjiaWangUSF/hw8-devops/README.md

 - Your public IP (e.g. "203.0.113.42/32")

-- Your custom AMI ID (from the Packer output)

 - Your AWS region (e.g. "us-east-1")

 - Your public key in RSA format

-- Generate public key using command and copy content
+- Generate public key using command and copy content (only has private key)

 ```
 ssh-keygen -y -f 2_26_2025.pem > id_rsa.pub
 ```

+4. update private-subnet-ec2.tf and ansible-controller.tf

+Replace ami created in step1 in resouce

+- Ubuntu
+- Amazon-Linux
+- ansible-controller

-4. Plan the configuration:
+5. Plan the configuration:
    It will list out all resources be created

 ```